Separatists kill seven Ukraine soldiers in heaviest loss for Kiev forces

 Kiev's handling of the crisis in the east caused angry scenes in the Ukrainian parliament on Tuesday when deputies of the formerly ruling Regions party and their communist allies attacked the government for sending in the army – a move they said had alienated Russian-speakers.

-"The anti-terrorist operation has turned into a terrorist operation, organized by the authorities against their own people," said Regions deputy Mykola Levchenko.
+"The anti-terrorist operation has turned into a terrorist operation, organised by the authorities against their own people," said Regions deputy Mykola Levchenko.

 When communist faction leader Petro Symonenko took a similar line, acting president Oleksander Turchinov, who is also speaker, burst out: "Liars have no place in parliament.
 Sit down."